This part of our tutorial will guide you through the process of writing data from Keboola Connection.

 There are three options how to load the

 opportunity_denorm table into Tableau:

 Each writer can have multiple configurations.
 Each configuration represents a combination of data and destination.
 To give an example, you only need a single configuration to write multiple tables into a single Tableau server.
 However, two configurations are needed when you want to write data to two servers, or have a set of data loaded manually and a different set automatically.
-Continue with Create New Configuration.
+Continue with New Configuration.

-Name and Create the configuration.
+Name the configuration and click Create Configuration.

-opportunity_denorm table are strings (characters), start
+opportunity_denorm table are strings (characters).

-Set All Types to: and select
+Set All Columns to: and select

 string to set them quickly.